 Today the Trinity River flows generally west to east across the northern part of Jack County in the Fort Worth Basin, and it is paralleled a few miles to the south by the watershed that separates the Trinity from the somewhat larger Brazos drainage system in the adjacent counties of Young, Palo Pinto, and Parker.
-These fluvial features are geologically quite recent, having been developed in just the last few million years or so.
-It is not commonly known, but about 312,000,000 years ago, during the early Pennsylvanian Period, a much larger and unrelated river system flowed anonymously through the center of Jack County.
+These fluvial features are geologically quite recent, having been developed in just the last few million years or less.
+It is not commonly known, but about 312,000,000 years ago, during the very late Mississippian and/or early Pennsylvanian Periods, a much larger and unrelated river system flowed anonymously through the center of Jack County.

 During most of the late Paleozoic Era, North Texas was covered by shallow epicontinental seas that only occasionally retreated far enough to allow the most recent sediments to be exposed to subaerial erosion.
-One such erosional episode occurred during the early Pennsylvanian Period.
-In most areas of Jack County, rocks of the Atokan Epoch (early Pennsylvanian Period) Marble Falls Formation directly overlie rocks of the Chesterian Epoch (latest Mississippian Period) Forestburg Formation unconformably.
-Indeed, this Mississippian-Pennsylvanian hiatus has long been known and mapped across most of the mid-North American continent, so it is no surprise to find it in the Fort Worth Basin.
+Two such erosional episodes occurred during the late Mississippian and/or early Pennsylvanian Periods.
+In most areas of Jack County, rocks of the Morrowan and Atokan Epochs (earliest Pennsylvanian) directly overlie rocks of the Chesterian Epoch (latest Mississippian Period) Forestburg Formation unconformably.
+Indeed, a Mississippian-Pennsylvanian hiatus has long been known and mapped across most of the mid-North American continent, so it is no surprise to find it in the Fort Worth Basin.
 Together, the Marble Falls and the Forestburg occupy a vertical interval of very approximately half a thousand feet throughout most of Jack County.
-The two formations thicken and thin in an inverse manner with each other so as to indicate that the Marble Falls was deposited on a very-near-shore Forestburg terrain and preferentially filled in the paleotopographic lows in the same way a cast would fill a mold.
+The two formations thicken and thin in an inverse manner with each other so as to indicate that the Marble Falls was deposited on a near shore terrain and preferentially filled in the paleotopographic lows in the same way a cast would fill a mold.
 Consequently a detailed isopach of the Forestburg in Jack County (See Figure 1 below.) shows a dendritic pattern that has the classic and unmistakeable symmetry of a subaerial drainage system.